 One of the latest is the GT40 from GTmod which almost triple your Pint’s range.
 Read more in the roundup and our recommendations of the best Onewheel battery extensions for the Pint.

 VNR the Onewheel, Vamp & Ride, comes from Vamping/Biting into the main leads inside the Onewheel box to allow for a second battery to be connected.
 This secondary battery can be sitting on a 3D-printed holder on the fender or in a backpack.
-Vamping avoids the risk of bricking the BMS, the BMS and controller is parred to each other, if one goes the system is bricked.
+Vamping avoids the risk of bricking the BMS, the BMS, and controller are parred to each other and if one goes the system is bricked.

 Nowadays you can get a chip called JWFFM by JW batteries that allows you to connect any BMS and controller.